astral-sh/uv/docs/reference/settings.md

 Conflicting extras or groups may be declared here.

-It's useful to declare conflicting extras when the extras have mutually incompatible dependencies.
-For example, extra `foo` might depend on `numpy==2.0.0` while extra `bar` might depend on `numpy==2.1.0`.
+It's useful to declare conflicts when, for example, two or more extras have mutually incompatible dependencies.
+Extra `foo` might depend on `numpy==2.0.0` while extra `bar` might depend on `numpy==2.1.0`.
 These extras cannot be activated at the same time.
-This usually isn't a problem for pip-style workflows, but when using uv project support with universal resolution, it will try to produce a resolution that satisfies both extras simultaneously.
+This usually isn't a problem for pip-style workflows, but when using projects in uv that support with universal resolution, it will try to produce a resolution that satisfies both extras simultaneously.

 When this happens, resolution will fail, because one cannot install both `numpy 2.0.0` and `numpy 2.1.0` into the same environment.

-To work around this, you may specify `foo` and `bar` as conflicting extras.
+To work around this, you may specify `foo` and `bar` as conflicting extras (you can do the same with groups).
 When doing universal resolution in project mode, these extras will get their own "forks" distinct from one another in order to permit conflicting dependencies.
 In exchange, if one tries to install from the lock file with both conflicting extras activated, installation will fail.

 **Default value**: `[]`